Spin Density Matrix Elements in Exclusive $\rho ^0$ Meson Muoproduction: Experimental setup and data selection

 Here $N^{\text{sc}}_{\text{D}}(E_{\rm miss})$ ($N^{\text{sc}}_{\text{MC}}(E_{\rm miss})$) is the number of events with same-sign hadron pairs selected from experimental (D) or simulated (MC) data.

-The distribution of the LEPTO simulated events is normalised to the experimental data in the background dominated region of 7~GeV $<E_{\rm miss}<$ 20~GeV.
+The distribution of the reweighted LEPTO events is normalised to the experimental data in the background dominated region of 7~GeV $<E_{\rm miss}<$ 20~GeV.
+It is shown in Fig.~\ref{emiss} as the blue points.
 The procedure estimates the background fraction $f_{\rm bg}$ for the selected $\rho^0$ to be 0.17 in the signal region $-$2.5~GeV < $E_{\rm miss}$ < 2.5~GeV.
 However, it was found that the fraction of SIDIS background changes within the kinematic coverage of this measurement, in particular it is increasing with increasing $Q^2$ and $p^2_{\rm T}$ and with decreasing $W$.
 Therefore, the background fraction is estimated in each kinematic bin separately, resulting in values of $f_{\rm bg}$ from 0.10 to 0.32 for the determination of the SDME values as functions of kinematic variables.

 ii) {\it Background from proton-dissociation processes}

 This background is due to the processes $\gamma^* + p \rightarrow \rho^0 + N^*$ with a baryon $N^*$ decaying into a system of hadrons.
 As observed by HERA experiments, the cross section for such process, when integrated over all $N^*$ states, is at the level of 20\% of the cross section for exclusive $\rho^0$ production~\cite{zeus-2007}.
 In the present analysis such processes are suppressed by the applied selections, in particular on $E_{\rm miss}$ and $ p_{\rm{T}}^2$, which reduce the contribution from proton-dissociation by a factor of 2.
 As it is reported in Refs.~\cite{h1-2010,zeus-2000} that the angular distributions for $\rho^0$ decay and production in the exclusive and proton-dissociation channels are compatible, no correction is applied for proton-dissociation events.